Watch in English

 When a Couple’s Course is NOT a good idea.

-However, there are a couple of situations where a Marriage education class might aggravate your situation.
+However, there are some situations where a couple's course might aggravate your situation.
 If any of the following apply to you we’d recommend you postpone your plans for marriage education while you pursue other alternatives:

 - One spouse is vigorously opposed to attending the marriage education class.
 We’ve seen it many times in our courses; one spouse desperately wants to come and nags or manoeuvres the other spouse to get them there.
 It’s almost always a disaster – no one likes to be manipulated so please don’t do this.
 It is not fair to your spouse and will not help improve your marriage.
 Moreover, it will prejudice your spouse against marriage education in the future.